The View From The Window (3)

 Mr and Mrs Udiong from their window could conclude business had plummeted for the young man.
 The few customers still patronizing him were a bunch of chickens which would bawl and scatter in different directions at the mere shake of a leaf thinking it was the kite.
 For the first time, the Udiongs saw Amba doing menial jobs on the farms and building sites around.
 But the men and boys where he worked knew it was also the process he used to offer his services to those in need.

 From their window, the Udiongs noticed Ime, a regular customer who frequented Amba's kitchen.
 Ime's brother-in-law was a young thriving palm-oil merchant who lived across the path the Udiongs resided.
 Mrs Udiong was quite familiar with his sister as they interacted a lot in the market selling their goods.
 But neither the wife nor her husband had let Ime's sister know what her younger brother had been doing behind their house.
-Of course, that would would have exposed their viewpoint into the backyard and they would have been seen too as nosy parkers.
+Of course, that would have exposed their viewpoint into the backyard and they would have been seen too as nosy parkers.

 Comments